Quick Links for Parking

-- Motorcycles are not allowed to travel on sidewalks or grass on campus.
+- Motorcycles and Mopeds are not allowed to travel on sidewalks or grass on campus.

-- Vehicles which remain in violation of Presbyterian College Traffic Regulations may be cited every 2 hours, as long as the vehicle remains in violation.
+- Vehicles which remain in violation of Presbyterian College Regulations may be cited every 2 hours, as long as the vehicle remains in violation and may be towed from campus at the owner’s expense if the violation is not resolved.
 Vehicles parked in timed spaces may be cited every hour as long as the vehicle is in violation.

 - Boats, campers, and utility trailers of any type are not permitted on college property or streets running next to Presbyterian College campus or property without a permit from Campus Police.